qaware/hitchhikers-guide-cloudnative/labs/03-composition/README.md

 server with Docker we need to change the Consul host to the external Docker IP address, e.g. `192.168.99.100`.
 We also need to configure a unique instance ID used when registering with Consul.
 We will also register a health check URL to be run at regular intervals with Consul.
 For this, we will use the `/health` endpoint from the Actuator dependency.
-The final application properties might look something like:
+The final application properties might look something like the following.

 ```
 spring.application.name=zwitscher-service
-info.name=Zwitscher Service (W-JAX 2016)
+info.name=Zwitscher Service (W-JAX 2016 Hitchhiker's Guide)

 # all actuator endpoints are below /admin
 management.context-path=/admin

 # specify Consul host and port